vinaygopinath/androidtutorial/app/views/concept_lessons/_android_activity.html.md

 onResume is a good place to refresh your UI with any new changes which might have occurred during the period in which the Activity was not visible.
 For example, if you are polling a Service in the background (like checking for new tweets), onResume is a good place to update your screen with new results.

 ###onPause:
-`onPause` is called when another activity comes on top of your Activity.
+`onPause` is called when another android activity comes on top of your Activity.
 Typically anything that steals your user away from your Activity will result in onPause.

 In OnPause, we either release the resources, or save the application data, or stop background threads etc.